jackokring/KRTPluginA/README.md

 As the future sample prediction method is used, essentially there is zero delay when an output is fedback into an input.
 This is potentially interesting for making a `ΔΔ` to `IN1` with negative `G1` forced oscillator using `IN2` or other inputs for forcing.
 The module can be setup to "solve" various integra-differential equations, some of which maybe chaotic in nature.
 A bounding 20V clamp for range errors is useful given the DC coupling of exponetial growth.

 I mean why a 9th order FIR, and the number 27 of the sporadic simple groups connection?
+From 2 comes 2 to the power of all N. From 3 comes all odd numbers?